-YEAR 4 Dept/ Faculty College Comments 'FHS Part II' Term Lectures Classes Tutorials Classes Figures in this table are in hours unless otherwise stated.
+VEAD 4 De Fac - Col lege Comments YEAR 4 'FHS Part II' Lectures Classes Tutorials Classes Figures in this table are in hours unless otherwise stated.
 [1.]
-Research Project MT The 37-week research project is conducted across all 3 Η (extended) terms with the ТТ expectation of 40 hours per week of focussed work on the project, usually in the laboratory, with regular meetings with the project supervisor(s).
+Research Project MT The 37-week research project is HT conducted across all 3 (extended) terms with the TT of fo expectation of 40 hours per week of focussed work on the project, usually in the laboratory, with regular meetings with the project supervisor(s).

 6.6.
-The lecture timetable
+The Lecture Timetable